 Now, it’s best to get to Coron via the ferry or with Air Swift (which only takes 25 minutes).

-Keep this to mind when thinking of going on a tour and ask as many questions as you need to.
-Reckless feeding actually ends up killing the long-term survival of the species.
+Keep this in mind when thinking of going on a tour and ask as many questions as you need to.
+Reckless feeding ends up killing the long-term survival of the species.